 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions set out in the preceding tables.
 The sensitivity analysis' below have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting period and assumes for each change that the assumption analysed changes whilst all other assumptions remain constant.
 For example, the assumptions in longevity assume that life expectancy increases for men and women.
 In practice, this is unlikely to occur and changes in some of the assumptions may be interrelated.
-The assumptions used in the analysis have followed accounting policies for the scheme i.e. on an actuarial basis using the projected unit credit method.
-The method and types of assumptions used in the previous method.
+The assumptions used in the actuarial basis using the projected unit credit method.
+The method and types of assumptions used in preparing the sensitivity analysis below did not change from those used in the previous method.
 A sensitivity analysis has not been undertaken on unfunded benefits as it is immaterial.